Magnetic Effects Promote Supermassive Star Formation in Metal-enriched Atomic-cooling Halos: Results

 \subsection{Fiducial model}

 Figure~\ref{f3} compares the simulation results of the fiducial model (Z4B12) and the unmagnetized model (Z4B00) during the first $500\,$yr of the protostar accretion phase.
-We place three different panels at each epoch: mass spectrum of the dense cores ($N_{\rm core}$), maps of the gas number density distributions on the $z = 0$ and $y = 0$ planes ($n$), and map of the absolute magnetic field strength on the $z = 0$ plane ($|B|$).
+We place three different panels at each epoch: mass spectrum of the dense cores ($N_{\rm core}$)\footnote{As the calculation progresses, several small (low-mass) cores are ejected from the center and move to the region with coarse numerical resolution.
+Such cores are dissolved numerically.
+We note that the number of the low-mass cores is underestimated in the mass spectrum.}, maps of the gas number density distributions on the $z = 0$ and $y = 0$ planes ($n$), and maps of the absolute magnetic field strength on the $z = 0$ plane ($|B|$).
 When the first protostar forms at the center of the collapsing gas cloud ($t_{\rm ps} = 0\,$yr), the gas density maps are identical between models Z4B12 and Z4B00 because the magnetic field strength in the vicinity of the protostar is too weak ($|B|\sim10^{-7}\,$G at most as Figure~\ref{f4}(a)) to affect the dynamics of the collapsing gas cloud.